 Alimenti: Food and fuel

-In the latest episode of Commissario Manara, someone is worried about having to pay alimenti (alimony).
+In an episode of Commissario Manara, someone is worried about having to pay alimenti (alimony).

 Sto aspettando il divorzio dalla mia ex moglie e... conoscendola quella... veniva a saperlo, poi mi tartassava con gli alimenti.